richclarke0/ReactFirebaseTodo/readme.md

     postOneTodo
 } = require('./APIs/todos')

-app.post('/todo', postOneTodo);
+//don't forget this line like i did :D app.post('/todo', postOneTodo);
 ```
 So now, in `index.js` you have `const { getAllTodos, postOneTodo } = ...` etcetera.
 Destructuring the functions out of the `require`.